The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances

 \textbf{Cross-pose}: In unconstrained conditions, such as surveillance video, the cameras cannot always capture the frontal face image for every appeared subject.
 Thus, the captured faces have large pose variation from frontal to profile view.
-As aforementioned in the face preprocessing section, converting profile face images to the frontal pose is a feasible way for cross-pose face recognition, such as TP-GAN~\cite{Huang2017tpgan}, FF-GAN~\cite{yin2017ffgan}, PIM~\cite{Zhao2018pim}, and FNM~\cite{Qian2019UnsupervisedFN}.
-However, generating the frontal faces will increase the burden of face recognition systems.
+However, generating the frontal faces will increase the burden of face recognition system.
 Cao~\textit{et al.}~\cite{Cao2018PoseRobustFR} alleviate this issue by transforming the representation of a profile face to the frontal view in the feature space.
-Another problem is that the number of profile faces are much fewer than frontal faces in the training data.
-Thus, some generative approaches~\cite{Zhao2017DualAgentGF,Tran2017DisentangledRL,Deng2018UVGANAF,Hu2018CAPG} proposed to synthesize identity-preserving faces of arbitrary poses to enrich the training data.
-Moreover, certain methods~\cite{Masi2016PoseAwareFR,AbdAlmageed2016FaceRU,kan2016multi} developed multiple pose-specific deep models to compute the multi-view face representations.
+Another problem is that the number of profile faces are much fewer than frontal ones in the training data.
+Thus, some generative approaches~\cite{Zhao2017DualAgentGF,Tran2017DisentangledRL,Deng2018UVGANAF,Hu2018CAPG} propose to synthesize identity-preserving faces of arbitrary poses to enrich the training data.
+Moreover, certain methods~\cite{Masi2016PoseAwareFR,AbdAlmageed2016FaceRU,kan2016multi} develop multiple pose-specific deep models to compute the multi-view face representations.

-\textbf{Racial bias}: Racial bias is another issue in face recognition.
-Due to the imbalance distribution of different races in training data, the deep face feature shows favorable recognition performance with partiality to the races of large proportion in training data than the small proportion.
-A few works~\cite{Wang2019RacialFI,Wang_2020_CVPR} have studied this problem recently.
-Wang~\textit{et al.}~\cite{Wang2019RacialFI} constructed an in-the-wild face dataset (RFW) with both identity and race annotation, which consists of four racial subsets, namely Caucasian, Asian, Indian, and African.
-Besides, they proposed an information maximization adaptation network to alleviate the racial bias in face recognition.
-Later on, in the work of RL-RBN (reinforcement learning based race balance network)~\cite{Wang_2020_CVPR}, they set a fixed margin for the large-proportion races and automatically select an optimal margin for the small-proportion races, in order to achieve balanced performance against the racial bias issue.
+\textbf{Racial bias}: Due to the imbalance distribution of different races in training data, the deep face feature shows favorable recognition performance to the races of large proportion in training data than those of small proportion.
+Recently, Wang~\textit{et al.}~\cite{Wang2019RacialFI} construct an in-the-wild face dataset (RFW) with both identity and race annotation, which consists of four racial subsets, \textit{i.e.,} Caucasian, Asian, Indian, and African.
+Besides, they propose a domain adaptation method to alleviate the racial bias.
+Later on, RL-RBN~\cite{Wang_2020_CVPR} sets a fixed margin for the large-proportion races and automatically select an optimal margin for the small-proportion races, in order to achieve balanced performance.